The Hiring Process

 Q: How long will it take to get a TB Skin test appointment?

-A: The college offers a free test that will take 2 days to read the results.
-If you have had a TB test dated within the last 6 months, or if you currently work for another school district, we will accept a copy of a current TB test result.
-If you do not meet the conditions above, the Human Resources Technician will give you a telephone number to our Student Health Services office for an appointment.
-Appointments are scheduled on Monday, Tuesday or Wednesday.
-The results are read approximately 2 days later on Wednesday, Thursday or Friday.
-You must have the TB skin test results to proceed with the hiring process.
+A: If you have had a TB test dated within the last 4 years, or if you currently work for another school district, we will accept a copy of a current TB test result.
+If you do not meet these conditions, the Human Resources Specialist can provide options or locations for obtaining a TB test.
+The results are typically ready approximately 2 days after testing.
+Most commonly, it is simply a risk assessment questionnaire that is needed.
+Although if risk factors are determined to be present, you must have the TB skin test results to proceed with the hiring process.
 In certain situations a chest x-ray may be required to clear a positive TB skin test.

-Q: Where do I get the payroll/benefit package?
+Q: Where do I get the payroll/benefits package?

 A: Upon receipt of a clear TB skin test you will pick up a payroll/benefit package from Human Resources.
 Usually you are allowed to take it home and return the next day with the completed forms.